Blog

 In some cases, the results have been less conclusive.
 However, there’s a growing body of research that shows HBOT’s potential impact.

-HBOT is not a standalone solution.
+HBOT is not a standalone treatment solution.
 It remains a palliative option that offers promise as part of a comprehensive treatment approach.

 • Physical therapy